orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 # TODO, writeonly would be?

-# Any arbitrary direction, where reversing the direction relies on some arbitrary memory mechanism
 def memoized(self) -> Ray:
 # = cached
-# TODO: Better ideas what local caching looks like, (i.e. put it in some local structure to cache, this can be delayed till some useful implementation is ready)
+# TODO: Better ideas what local caching looks like
-# res = self.next
-# res.initial = self    # return res    raise NotImplementedError

-def push_back(a, b: Arbitrary) -> Ray: return a.last().compose(b)
 # TODO: lshift/rshift respects the .size of the ray.
 So it's push_back & pop front, or in certain interpretations, we might keep and not pop...

 def from_perspective_of(a, b):